-With just 15 minutes prep time, this slow cooker sausage and baked bean casserole is an easy midweek meal and pure comfort food for those cold, dark nights.
+With just 15 minutes of prep time, this Slow Cooker Sausage & Bean Casserole is an easy midweek meal and pure comfort food for those cold, dark nights.

-I love my slow cooker! (or crockpot as it's known in the US).
-When the winter comes the slow cooker comes out at least a couple of times a week.
-It’s so versatile, you can cook almost anything in it, stews, casseroles like this slow cooker sausage and baked bean casserole, curries, desserts and even slow cooker roast potatoes.
+It’s so versatile, you can cook almost anything in it!
+Stews, casseroles like this easy slow cooker sausage and bean casserole, curries, desserts and even slow cooker roast potatoes.
 (You need to try these, trust me!)

-You just prep everything in the morning and then when you get home at the end of a long day, dinner is ready and waiting for you!
+Everything for this dish can be easily prepared in the morning and then when you get home at the end of a long day, dinner is ready and waiting for you!

 Jump to: